lmpham1/lmpham1/README.md

 ## Hello, my name is Minh

-The 'h' is not silent, but you can pretend it is.
-Vietnamese is a weird language.
-Anyways, I'm a software developer based in Toronto, Canada.
+I'm a software developer based in Toronto, Canada.

 ## Exciting stuff I've worked on
 - Fiddled with an issue of [Docusaurus](https://github.com/facebook/docusaurus/pull/6139) :sauropod: